javierlopezdeancos/my-typescript-solid-examples/src/S.md

 # 💎 S OF SOLID (SINGLE RESPONSIBILITY)

+The name itself suggest that the “class should be having one and only one responsibility”.

 ## ❌ BAD EXAMPLE

 > Class should have one responsabilitiy in this case